saifalbaghdadi/Accenture_DataAnalysis/README.md

 ## Installation & Usage
+ - Request Power BI report
  - Authorize your Ip address on google cloud to reach the data
- - Download the powerbi file in this repo
  - Open file in PowerBi desktop application